Arvīds Pelše: Death and legacy

 Pelše's health was failing in his last years.
-When he did not attend Leonid Brezhnev's funeral in November 1982, rumors spread he had died, but a few days later, on 23 November, he appeared in a session of the Supreme Soviet.
+When he did not attend the funeral of Leonid Brezhnev in November 1982, rumors spread he had died, but a few days later, on 23 November, he appeared in a session of the Supreme Soviet.
 Another absence which was noticed by the media was in the ceremony marking the centennial of the death of Karl Marx, on 31 March 1983, one month before he died.

 He suffered from lung cancer, as well as atelectasis, which aggravated his lungs, and worsening cardiopulmonary failure.
 He died of cardiac arrest at 5:55 on 29 May 1983.
 Pelše was honoured with a state funeral; his remains lay in state at the House of Trade Unions.
 On 2 June, his ashes were carried by an armoured vehicle to Red Square, with all the Politburo members standing at the top of Lenin's Mausoleum.
 After lavish eulogies were read by Soviet leader Yuri Andropov and Politburo member Viktor Grishin, his ashes were laid to rest in the Kremlin Wall Necropolis.

 Pelše wrote some works on the history of the CPSU, on the history of the revolutionary movement in Latvia, anti-capitalist nationalists, the socialist and communist construction in the country.

 He was twice awarded with Hero of the Socialist Labor (1969, 1979), 6 Order of Lenin, the Order of the October Revolution and other medals.
 The Rīga Polytechnic Institute was named for Pelše after he died.

 Pelše was married three times.
 He had two children from the first marriage: a daughter, Beruta (died), and son, Arvik (died during World War II).
 One son from the second marriage, Tai, (was born in 1930) - a pensioner, and did not support any contacts with his father after the 3rd marriage.
 The third wife of Pelše was Lidiya, the ex-wife of Stalin's secretary Alexander Poskrebyshev.
 From 1966 until his death, he lived at 15 Spiridonovka Street.
 A commemorative plaque was placed in the front of the building.